 "Currently, a lot of studies have focused on white rot fungi that seem to be more prospective organisms.
 These fungi are efficient ligninolytic organisms capable of degrading many xenobiotic compounds including various types of dye such as azo, anthraquinone, reactive, and triphenylmethane dyesDue to the complexity of the biodegradation mechanism of ligninolytic system, requirements for some redox mediators and low pH for the optimum activity of the enzymes will be present in a wastewater, which are major disadvantages of bioremediation by white rot fungi.
 On the other hand, studies of nonligninolytic fungi degrading dyes are few.
 Such studies are very interesting not only from the standpoint of comparative biology but also with the expectation of finding better fungi for use in the treatment of dye effluents.

-OMICS Group International is one of the leading Open Access Publishers which is publishing 350 scholarly open access journals with the support of 30,000 well-versed scholars as editorial team and aimed to disseminate the scholarly knowledge to the scientific society.
-OMICS Group also organizing 100 international scientific conferences and events yearly all over the world with the support of 100+ scientific associations worldwide.
+OMICS Group International is one of the leading Open Access Publishers which is publishing 700+ peer-reviewed journals with the support of 50,000+ editorial board members as editorial team and aimed to disseminate the scholarly knowledge to the scientific society.
+OMICS Group also organizing 3000+ International Scientific Conferences and events yearly all over the world with the support of 1000+ Scientific associations worldwide.

 Last date updated on July, 2014